Ramokgopa says three units at Kusile could be back by December, leading to lower load shedding stages

 Supplying 1 220MW of emergency electricity would be able to bring down one stage of load shedding for the country, although many criticised that this is not worth the huge expense that securing these gas-to-power ships would mean for the 20-year-duration of its contracts.

-Ramokgopa previously said one of the interventions being considered for the energy crisis is the emergency procurement of power and that power ships were part of the solutions in the mix.
-However, he said that emergency power contracts should not be longer than five years.
+Ramokgopa previously said one of the interventions being considered for the energy crisis was the emergency procurement of power and that power ships were part of the solutions in the mix.
+However, he said emergency power contracts should not be longer than five years.

 IOL